tjdragon/hedera22/README.md

 - The user can cancel at anytime this delegation

 Cons:
-- Prior to settlement, the user can transfer the asset, regardless of the delegation amount, therefore failing settlement
+- Prior to settlement, the user can transfer the asset, regardless of the delegation amount, therefore failing settlement (hence the implementation of a fee for misbehaving)

 ### Transfer to the Smart Contract
 In this scenario, the use transfers the maximum amount to trade to the smart contract: